theDapperFoxtrot/fullstackopen-part0-exercises/README.md

     activate server
     server-->>client: json array of objects is retrieved and populates the page deactivate server
-    Note right of server: This app will reload the page for every submission.
+    Note: This app will reload the page for every submission.
 ```

 ## Exercise 0.5